JulianBvW/Wearable-Sleep-Event-Detection/README.md

 - [X] Create dataloader and do first tests with visuals
 - [ ] Read some literature [6/17]
 - [ ] Statistical analyses between events, arousals, demographic data, sleep stages, etc.
-- [ ] Create simple model and training code (for example CNN) to get first results on binary classification (Event vs. No Event) at 1Hz
+- [ ] Create simple model and training code (for example CNN) to get first results on binary classification (Event vs. No Event) at 1 Hz with SpO2, PPG, and GT Hypnogram
 - [ ] Increase complexity for the label by distinguishing between more labels like apnea vs. hypopnea and obstructive vs. central or arousals
 - [ ] Integrate new event scoring data to get central apnea labels (currently missing in the MESA scoring)
 - [ ] Increase model complexity by using different architectures, like Transformers
+- [ ] Transition to PPG-generated hypnogram or sleep-wake-detector instead of ground truth hypnogram
 - [ ] Analyse dependency on singals: Is PPG maybe enough and you can ignore SpO2?
 Is artigraphy data needed?
 - [ ] Write the paper